nass600/BasicFormsTutorial/README.md

     app/console doctrine:schema:update --force
 ```

-If you go to our project's url: http://basic-forms-tutorial.localhost/app_dev.php you'll find out that there is just
+If you go to our project's url: http://basic-forms-tutorial.localhost/app_dev.php you'll find out that there is no
-a bootsrap set up and no projects stored.
+projects stored yet.
 Beacuse we do not have fixtures and we do not intend to crete them we are
-going to create a new project feature
+going to create a new project feature, a basic form.